AustinFoss/oc-rae/README.md

 2. PostgresQL `pi` user with a default password of `oldsCollege`

 If you change you the PotgreSQL user password it must also be changed in the Python scripts.

+# Arduino Sensor Node

+All of the above assumes you have flashed an Arduino with the `/arduino/sensor_node_vXX.XX` file and attached the sensors correctly.